Dynamic-Book/doc/4-Explanations/200-Dynamic-Knowledge-Models/README.md

 ## Text editor

-A text editor model with style capabilities proves to be a valuable DKM.
-At first it may seem odd to have a text editor as a DKM but scripting text and style occurred to be valuable.
+A text editor model with style capabilities proved to be a valuable DKM.
+At first, it seems odd to have a text editor model as a DKM but scripting text and style occurred to be valuable.

 An example of a french text turned as a conjugation exercise, with